 "Sport is a great way to bring a country together and cricket is one of the fastest-growing sports in Rwanda, with children from all different backgrounds increasingly enthusiastic to pick up a bat and ball.
 I wish the RCSF every success."

-- David Cameron, British Prime Minister and RCSF Patron
+- David Cameron, Former British Prime Minister and RCSF Patron

 "Our heartfelt gratitude goes to Marylebone Cricket Club in the UK for sponsoring the entire project, beginning with the Tsunami relief match at Lord's, which has helped to make it all happen."